-9. North V iew rents are not affordable to a significant number of our tenants Net Risk Score Likelihood: 3 Impact: 4 Total Score: 12 Causes C1) High rent levels inherited from Scottish Homes C2) Weaknesses with criteria used to set rent levels C3) Financial projections require continual annual rent increases C4) Rents fail affordability tests C5) Cost of living and other pressures on tenants' household incomes C6) Low wages, zero hours contracts affecting tenants in low paid employment C7) Tax and benefits system offers limited support to single people Effects E1) Inequitable rent charges between 'Tenants Choice' properties E2) NV has higher rents than our peers E3).
-Higher rents may contribute to rent arrears and also make our housing less attractive to prospective tenants E4) Reputational damage E5) Potential for SHR attention Mitigations C1) and C2) in place • New rent structure delivered and phasing of increases/reductions implemented from 1 April 2021. (selected) C3) Future rent increase assumptions reduced in the 2021/22 and 2022/23 financial projections C4) Affordability testing by Arneil Johnston for the 2021 restructure showed that almost all new North View rents pass a rent: income ratio of 25% Similar results have been achieved in testing 2023/24 proposed rents, using a more challenging test based on earnings at National Living Wage level C5, C6) Rent freeze in place during 2021/22, followed by inflation only rent increase in 2022/23.
-2023/24 increase is 5%, around half the rate of inflation.
+7. AFFORDABILITY: North View rents are not affordable to a significant number of our tenants Net Risk Score Likelihood: 3 Impact: 4 Total Score: 12 Causes C1) High rent levels inherited from Scottish Homes.
+C2) Weaknesses with criteria used to set rent levels.
+C3) Financial projections require continual annual rent increases.
+C4) Rents fail affordability tests.
+C5) Cost of living and other pressures on tenants' household incomes.
+C6) Low wages, zero hours contracts affecting tenants in low paid employment.
+C7) Tax and benefits system offers limited support to single people.
+Effects E1) Inequitable rent charges between 'Tenants Choice' properties.
+E2) NV has higher rents than our peers.
+E3).
+Higher rents may contribute to rent arrears and also make our housing less attractive to prospective tenants.
+E4) Reputational damage.
+E5) Potential for SHR attention.
+Mitigations in place (selected) C1) and C2) New rent structure delivered and phasing of increases/reductions implemented from 1 April 2021.
+Resumed phasing in of new North View rents from April 2024.
+C3) • Future rent increase assumptions reduced in the 2021/22 and 2022/23 financial projections.
+Affordability testing by Arneil Johnston for the 2021 restructure showed that almost all new North View rents pass a rent: income ratio of 25%.
+Similar results have been achieved in testing 2023/24 proposed rents, using a more challenging test based on earnings at National Living Wage level.
+C5, C6) Rent freeze in place during 2021/22, followed by inflation only rent increase in 2022/23. • 2023/24 increase was 5%, around half the rate of inflation.
 Cost of living crisis is the main driver for this.
-1% real rent increases projected for four years from 2024/25 before reducing to inflation only Welfare benefits service available to all Windlaw residents.
-Future Actions C1) and C2) Resume phasing in of new North View rents from April 2024 C3) Conduct detailed review of operating costs, to identify possible efficiencies C4) Conduct annual affordability testing based on the 25% rent: income ratio Collect tenant feedback on rent affordability in tenant satisfaction surveys C5), C6)
+2024/25 increase of 4.6% (inflation only). • 1% real rent increases projected 2025/26 before reducing to inflation only.
+Welfare Rights service available to all Windlaw residents.
+Future Actions C3) • Conduct detailed review of operating costs, to identify possible efficiencies.
+C4) Conduct annual affordability testing based on the 25% rent: income ratio.

-9. North View rents are not affordable to a significant number of our tenants
+7. AFFORDABILITY: North View rents are not affordable to a significant number of our tenants